nofranks/mt-tech-test/README.md

 * The desired output of the query is the contents of the ```employee``` table
 * The value for the department parameter is the value stored in ```departments.department_description``` table as opposed to the department_id column.

+For each solution, in the console/terminal you will be prompted for a department description, pay type and education level.
+The query will then be executed with these values.
+Alternatively, these values can be provided as program arguments on the command line in the order above.
+If three arguments are provided, the program will try to execute the query with these values.

 ### test-2 JDBC Implementation

-This solution assumes a mySql database is available at ```dbc:mysql://localhost:3306/foodmart``` with username ```root``` and empty password.
+This solution assumes a mySql database is available at ```jdbc:mysql://localhost:3306/foodmart``` with username ```root``` and empty password.
 These values can be overwritten from the command line with the following system properties:
 * foodmart.db.url
 * foodmart.db.username
 * foodmart.db.password

+To run in ide:
+* Execute main method in ```org.olly.matillion.foodmart.FoodmartApplication``` in test-2 module
+To run as jar:
+* From the repository root director, change directory to 'test-2'
+* Run ```mvn package````
+* Run ```java -jar target/test-2-0.0.1-SNAPSHOT-jar-with-dependencies.jar```

+## test-2 SpringBoot Commandline Implementation

+This solution assumes a mySql database is available at ```jdbc:mysql://localhost:3306/foodmart``` with username ```root``` and empty password.
+These values can be overwritten from the command line with the following system properties:
+* spring.datasource.url
+* spring.datasource.username
+* spring.datasource.password

+To run in ide:
+* Execute main method in ```org.olly.matillion.foodmart.FoodmartApplication``` in test-2-spring module
+To run as jar:
+* From the repository root director, change directory to 'test-2-spring'
+* Run ```mvn package````
+* Run ```java -jar target/test-2-0.0.1-SNAPSHOT-jar-with-dependencies.jar```